coins-docs/coins-docs.github.io/docs/rest-api.md

 recvWindow | LONG  | YES    | This value cannot be greater than `60000`
 timestamp     | LONG  | YES    | A point in time for which transfers are being queried.

-- If both the id and client_transfer_id parameters are passed, the id parameter will take precedence.
+- If client_transfer_id both the id and  parameters are passed, the id parameter will take precedence.
+- If client_transfer_id/id both the type and  parameters are passed, the client_transfer_id/id parameter will take precedence.
 - Only when type=1, from_address will take effect.

 **Response:**